|3/4 cup Tuvar Dal (arahar dal)|

 |1½ tablespoons Oil|

-- Wash tuvar dal and soak it in water for 30 minutes.
-Drain excess water and pressure-cook it with 1½ cups water in medium size pressure cooker (4-5 liter size) for 3 whistles over low-medium flame.
+- Wash tuvar dal in water for 2-3 times and soak it in water for 30 minutes.
+Drain excess water and pressure-cook it with 1½ cups water in a pressure cooker (3-5 liter capacity) for 3 whistles over medium flame.
 Let pressure inside cooker comes down naturally; open the lid and drain any excess water.

-- Gently mash dal with back of the spoon or masher.
+- Gently mash the dal with backside of a spoon or masher.
 Heat a medium size heavy based pan or non-stick pan over medium flame.
 Add cooked dal, sugar or jaggery and ghee in it and mix well.

 - Stir continuously and cook until mixture turns thick or for approx. 15-20 minutes.

-- You can check if thickness of puran is appropriate or not by placing spatula vertically straight in the center.
-If it does not fall, then mixture is thick enough otherwise stir and cook for 3-4 minutes more and check again.
+- You can check the thickness of puran is appropriate or not by placing spatula vertically straight in the center.
+If it does not fall, then the mixture is thick enough otherwise stir and cook for 3-4 minutes more and check again.
 Add cardamom powder, nutmeg powder and mix well.
-Turn off flame and let mixture cool at room temperature.
-Divide mixture into 10 equal portions.
+Turn off the flame and let mixture cool at room temperature.
+Divide mixture into 6 equal portions.

-- Take wheat flour in a medium size bowl and add oil in the center.
-Now add water as required and knead smooth dough (like paratha dough).
-Cover dough with a muslin cloth and let it set at room temperature for 15 minutes.
-After 15 minutes, knead it again and divide it into 10 equal portions.
+- Take wheat flour in a medium size bowl and add oil.
+Now, add water as required and knead smooth dough (like paratha dough).
+Cover the dough and let it set at room temperature for 15 minutes.
+After 15 minutes, knead it again and divide it into 6 equal portions.

 - Take one portion, give it a shape of ball and press a little.
-Coat with dry flour and roll it out using rolling pin into 4-5 inch diameter circle (like puri).
+Coat it with dry flour and roll it out into a 4-5 inch diameter circle (like puri) using a rolling pin.
 Place one puran (stuffing) portion in the center of rolled puri.

 - Wrap stuffing with all sides of puri and seal top where all sides merge.
 Pinch off excess dough and give it a round shape of ball.

-- Press stuffed ball a bit and make thick pattie, coat with dry flour.
+- Press stuffed ball a bit and make thick pattie, coat it with dry flour.

-- Roll it out using rolling pin into approx 6-7 inch diameter circle.
-Heat tawa over medium flame and place raw puran poli over it.
+- Roll it out using rolling pin into approx. 6-7 inch diameter circle.
+Heat a tawa over medium flame.
+When the tava is medium hot, place raw puran poli over it.

-- Cook it until golden brown spots appear on bottom side.
-Flip and cook other side until brown spots appear there as well.
+- Cook it until golden brown spots appear on the bottom side.
+Flip and cook another side until brown spots appear there as well.
 If required, repeat flip and cook process one more time to cook it evenly.

-- Transfer it to plate and spread as much ghee as you like on both sides.
-Repeat steps 3 to 6 for remaining portions of dough and stuffing.
+- Transfer it to a plate and spread as much ghee as you like on both sides.
+Repeat the same process for remaining dough and stuffing.

 - Do not cook tuvar dal with too much water otherwise stuffing will not turn thick easily.